aportela/db-wrapper/README.md

     // null logger (monolog) definition
     $logger = new \Psr\Log\NullLogger("");

-    // we are using PDO sqlite adapter (only available at this time), also set the upgrade scheme (point to a local file)
+    // we are using PDO sqlite adapter, also set the upgrade scheme (point to a local file)
     $adapter = new \aportela\DatabaseWrapper\Adapter\PDOSQLiteAdapter(
         $settings["database"]["path"] . $settings["database"]["filename"],
         // READ upgrade SQL schema file definition on next block of this README.md